All For a LARP: QAnon Hits the Bestseller List

 QAnon Kicks Off Harassment Campaign Against Patton Oswalt

-Q commonly singles out individual celebrities for harassment campaigns on Twitter.
+Q commonly singles out individual celebrities for harassment campaigns on Twitter, even when their background check is otherwise squeaky clean.
 Q will take crude jokes or jokes that are taken out of context, and makes the Q flock believe that they are secretly confessions of depraved acts.
 Previous targets have included Bill Maher and Rainn Wilson.
 Whenever someone is singled out, the following events are always predictable.
 Q links to a few tweets, QAnon people angrily tweet at the targeted celebrities for a day or two until they get bored, and then move on to something else.
 These campaigns don’t accomplish anything.
 But I imagine they find angrily tweeting satisfying on some level.

 The most recent target was Patton Oswalt, who was targeted for two jokes made on Twitter from 2013.